-The US Patent Courts and Gizmodo fail to understand the word “invention” againDecember 20, 2011mike Comments Off
+The US Patent Courts and Gizmodo fail to understand the word “invention” againDecember 20, 2011mike Comments Off on The US Patent Courts and Gizmodo fail to understand the word “invention” again

 It looks likely that HTC and possibly other android developers could be defeated in the US Patent Courts by Apple.
 Gizmodo correctly writes how this could be a blow to the consumer as it would limit competition and choice.
 I also completely agree with the Gizmodo article in that if Apple wins its battle with Android it should be in the marketplace and not the courts.